ZephyrCloudIO/zephyr-preview-environment-action/README.md

 - **💣 Ephemeral preview environments**: Create and destroy Zephyr preview environments using the Zephyr API
 - **🔐 Short-lived tokens**: Create short-lived tokens using GitHub OIDC
 - **💬 Customizable comments**: Customize the comment that is posted to the pull request
-- **🔄 Retry pattern**: Implement robust retry mechanisms for failed operations (e.g. when the preview environment is not created)
+- **🔄 Retry pattern**: Implement robust retry mechanisms for failed operations (e.g. when the preview environments are not created)
 - **📝 Better Error Messages**: More descriptive error messages and troubleshooting guides

 <!-- ### 🛠️ Developer Experience